nf-core/atacseq/docs/usage.md

 ```

 ### `--gtf`
 The full path to GTF file for annotating peaks (*mandatory* if `--genome` is not specified).
-Note that the GTF file should be in the Ensembl format.
+Note that the GTF file should resemble the Ensembl format.
 ```bash
 --gtf '[path to GTF file]'
 ```